hpc-unibe-ch/hpc-unibe-ch.github.io/docs/overview_workspaces.md

 Each HPC Workspace belongs to a research group and need to be requested by the research group leader using the Service Portal.
 There Workspace properties, like membership, quota and duration can be controlled.

-!!! types note "Beta tester welcome"
+!!! types note "EARLY ACCESS"
-    Interested in becoming a Beta tester for a HPC Workspace?
-Get in touch with us using a Service Portal request or drop an [email](mailto:hpc@id.unibe.ch).
+    If you are interested and want to get early access as beta-tester, please get in touch with us using the [Service Portal](https://serviceportal.unibe.ch/sp?id=sc_cat_item&sys_id=1d137767db54141078ed3e48229619a7) or write an [Email](mailto:hpc@id.unibe.ch)

 ## Properties